UNC Greensboro squares off against Montana State in Laval, Quebec - WTOP News

 Laval, Quebec; Friday, 4:30 p.m.
 EST

-BOTTOM LINE: The UNC Greensboro Spartans will play the Montana State Bobcats at Place Bell Arena in Laval, Quebec.
+BOTTOM LINE: The UNC Greensboro Spartans will take on the Montana State Bobcats at Place Bell Arena in Laval, Quebec.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.